Allambie, a government-run reception centre for Victorian children, opened in Burwood in 1961, on the former site of Kildonan Children's Home.

 A child's placement was decided upon by the Placement Committee, which met once a week.
 In 1962, the Committee comprised representatives of the Department (including the Director of Family Welfare) and Allambie staff (including the Superintendent and Assistant Superintendent, and Medical Officer).

-In the 1970s, Allambie consisted of three large sections: Waratah, Kurrajong and Mimosa.
-These accommodated groups of mixed age and sex which enabled sibling groups to be placed together.
-The Nursery section accommodated babies.
+According to Jenkinson, in the 1970s, Allambie consisted of three large sections: Waratah, Kurrajong and Mimosa: these accommodated groups of mixed age and sex which enabled sibling groups to be placed together.
+At Allambie, the Nursery section accommodated babies.
 'Tecoma' accommodated up to 10 school-age boys and 'Heath/Cassia' accommodated 22 adolescent girls.

 Overcrowding decreased as alternative reception and care programs were implemented by the Department.
 During the 1970s, changes in the structure of state-run facilities, including regionalisation of services, reduced the need for large-scale centralised reception centre like Allambie.